brendt/stitcher.io/src/content/blog/2022-07-01-php-version-stats-july-2022.md

 <em class="center small">[All time evolution](/resources/img/blog/version-stats/2022-july-02.svg)</em>

-It's interesting to compare the 5.5 peak in 2014 to the 7.4 peak last year.
-5.5 and subsequent versions saw a much faster decline as soon as PHP 7.0 released, compared to PHP 7.4's decline when PHP 8.0 was released.
+It's interesting to compare the 5.5 peak in 2014 to the 7.4 peak two years ago.
+PHP 5.5 and subsequent versions saw a much faster decline as soon as PHP 7.0 became available, compared to PHP 7.4's decline when PHP 8.0 was released.
 I'm a little worried that PHP 8.0 wasn't _as_ exciting as PHP 7.0 back in the day.

-Fear for upgrading shouldn't be a blocker these days compared to seven years ago: we now have mature tools like [Rector](https://github.com/rectorphp/rector) and [PHP CS](https://github.com/squizlabs/PHP_CodeSniffer) that take care of almost the whole upgrade path for you.
+Fear for upgrading shouldn't be a blocker these days compared to eight years ago: we now have mature tools like [Rector](https://github.com/rectorphp/rector) and [PHP CS](https://github.com/squizlabs/PHP_CodeSniffer) that take care of almost the whole upgrade path for you.

 So why aren't people upgrading to PHP 8.0?
 Why are more people staying with PHP 7.4 compared to the 5.5 and 5.6 days?
 I don't have a definitive answer.